Introduction

 Assessing Organizational Competencies and Strategic Capabilities

-Before any restructuring, it is essential to assess the internal components of the organization that need restructuring i.e. vision, mission, objective, ideology, culture and strategies, organizational structure, management capabilities, financial and non-financial resources and competencies etc. Understanding all these aspects will help us to access the true standing of the company and the restructuring program can be designed accordingly.
+Before any restructuring, it is essential to assess the internal components of the organization that need restructuring i.e. vision, mission, objective, ideology, culture and strategies, organizational structure, management capabilities, financial and non-financial resources and competencies etc. Accessing the true standing of the company and designing the restructuring program accordingly requires an understanding of all these aspects.

 Assessing reasons and need for change

-Corporate restructuring requires strategic planning and it cannot be undone easily.
+Corporate restructuring strategies are difficult to undo.
+Therefore, Strategic planning is necessary for corporate restructuring.
 Before embarking any change, it is must to cope with the need for the restructuring.
 The management and the concerned authority should assess all the reasons for the change and should justify all the reasons for the change.

 Determining what is needed to be changed